1974 Kentucky Derby

 The 1974 Kentucky Derby was the 100th running of the Kentucky Derby.
 The race took place on May 4, 1974, with 163,628 people in attendance.
-The 1974 Kentucky Derby holds the title of the second largest crowd in the history of U.S. Thoroughbred racing.
+The 1974 Kentucky Derby holds the title of the second-largest crowd in the history of U.S. Thoroughbred racing.
+The 1974 running featured the largest field size in Kentucky Derby History with 23 starters.